HyperFunOriginal/LudiPhys/README.md

 particles have properties and thermodynamics.

-# Main Controls
+# Main Controls (Newest Version)
 W,S: Move forwards / backwards

 A,D: Move sideways

 Q,E: Move vertically relative to 'world'

-Alpha 0: Launch a particle at center of screen with a velocity pointing directly away from camera with speed of camera movement speed.
+Alpha 7: Launch a particle at center of screen with a velocity pointing directly away from camera with speed of camera movement speed.
+If specified, it will launch a specific material.
+If not, it'll launch silicate.

+Alpha 8: Launch a ~160km radius asteroid, launches similarly to Alpha 7 but with no material options.

+Alpha 9: Launch a ~550km radius dwarf planet, launches similarly to Alpha 7 but with no material options.

 Alpha 1: Reset velocities to zero

 Alpha 2: Reset all temperatures to 300K

-Enter / Return: spawns a still particle near camera
+Enter / Return: spawns a still particle near camera with material settings if specified.

 space: pause